 Frank was also Babyface Bambino, entertaining guests at Untouchable Tours Chicago (2018 TripExpert Choice Award), a ride through the city’s prohibition era; making use of that lifelong love of organized crime history!

 He possesses a Bachelor’s degree in Communications from Elmhurst College; and when it comes to other interests, music and sports are his most loved.
 Frank is a diehard Alice in Chains fan, loving all things Layne Staley and Jerry Cantrell.
-Seattle gave us rock and roll for the hurting soul.
 He’s also a lifelong 2Pac fan, the greatest artist rap has ever known.

 Sports you ask?
 His allegiance is to all Chicago teams except football (90’s kid: MJ all day, White Sox, Blackhawks).
 The rebel spirit of the Miami Hurricanes loom large, and he’s been riding with the now Los Angeles Rams since their St. Louis days.

 His Los Angeles representation is Toni Asterino of Asterino Entertainment.
 He also has representation at home for Chicago work through Hayes Talent, and he looks forward to climbing the top of the mountain that is the business!